-Date Appointed Experience and Special Responsibilities Michael Daly 21st November 2001 Michael has had 35 years experience running Daly's Supermarkets in Victoria and is responsible for all operations of the business.
-Michael's expertise centres around marketing and merchandising, IT infrastructure, design and development, external influences and day to day operations.
-Michael's other directorships include Kevmille Pty Ltd, Houseinvest.com Pty Ltd, M.A.
-Daly Pty Ltd, The Network Company Pty Ltd, MA & DM Daly Pty Ltd and MA Daly No 2 Pty Ltd. Deborah Smith Dip.
-Of Teaching, Cert. of Business Mangement, Dip.
-Of Business Management, Masters of Business 7th June 2006 Deborah as been an independent retailer for 23 years and owns 3 stores in Queensland in Oakey, Toowoomba Blue Mountain and Cambooya.
+Date Appointed Experience and Special Responsibilities Deborah Smith Dip.Of Teaching, Cert. of Business Mangement, Dip.
+Of Business Management, Masters of Business Management 7th June 2006 Deborah as been an independent retailer for 24 years and owns 3 stores in Queensland in Oakey, Toowoomba Blue Mountain and Cambooya.
 Deborah has been on the Board of Directors for FoodWorks (Australian United Retailers Ltd) from 2002 and stood down in 2015.
-Management Deborah's other directorships include A & D (QLD) Holdings Pty Ltd, Australian United Retailers Ltd (2002-2015), DAALT Pty Ltd, Australian United Grocers Pty Ltd and Oakey FoodWorks Pty Ltd. Jeff Harper 7th February 2019 Jeff owns and operates 2 supermarkets in Melbourne Victoria.
+Deborah's other directorships include A & D (QLD) Holdings Pty Ltd, Australian United Retailers Ltd (2002-2015), DAALT Pty Ltd, Australian United Grocers Pty Ltd and Oakey FoodWorks Pty Ltd. Australian Circular Economy Solutions Pty Ltd Jeff Harper 7th February 2019 Jeff owns and operates 2 supermarkets in Melbourne Victoria.
 Jeff has over 35 years' experience across the fields of Hospitality, retail, grocery and liquor.
 Jeff has considerable experience in holding a directorship and managerial roles and has been involved within the independent supermarket sector holding leadership positions in various state and national industry and brand committees and boards.
-Director - Bayvew Pty Ltd May 2004 to current - 15 years Lincoln Wymer Diploma Retail Management 22nd November 2018 Lincoln is an experienced single and multi store Operations Manager with a demonstrated history of working in the independent licensed supermarket retail industry.
-Lincoln has an in-depth knowledge of the fast-moving consumer goods industry, independent retailing, store design, staff management, policies & procedure implementation, logistics and market operations.
-More recently has managed the operations of a multi store ownership group in Vic and NSW.
+Director -Bayvew Pty Ltd May 2004 to current - 17 years Director -Cooperative Supermarkets of Australia Ltd- 3 years Lincoln Wymer Diploma Retail Management 22nd November 2018 Lincoln is an experienced multi store operator with a demonstrated history of working in the independent licensed supermarket retail industry (19 years) as well a period with Woolworths/Safeway (10 years).
+Lincoln is the Chief Operating Officer of a multi store ownership group in Vic and NSW since 2009, currently comprising of nine FoodWorks supermarkets, nine GO Grocers and one Supa IGA (19 stores).
+He has been working full time in the supermarket industry for 29 years and has an in-depth knowledge of the fast-moving consumer goods industry, independent retailing, store design, staff management, policies & procedure implementation, logistics and market operations.
+Lincoln has also been a member of the Victorian State Advisory Committee for Australian United Retailers (AUR/FoodWorks) since 2011.
 Ross Anile 11th February 2019 Ross has owned and operated the Roleystone IGA Fresh store in WA for over 35 years.Ross has been involved with various brand committees, state boards and national boards.
-Ross has extensive retail industry experience coupled with outstanding personal and business relationships with his fellow supermarket owner colleagues, state government and opposition MPs, as well industry suppliers and stakeholders Director - Gratin Pty Ltd since 1984 - 35 years
+Ross has extensive retail industry experience coupled with outstanding personal and business relationships with his fellow supermarket owner colleagues, state government and opposition MPs, as well industry suppliers and stakeholders Director - Gratin Pty Ltd since 1984 - 37 years